Apply for Master Media & Business

 It is advisable to arrive in Rotterdam well in time for the first lectures.
 Introductions such as ESN Introduction Days and the EUReka week are planned or mid-August and are a nice way to get settled before classes start.

-In case you have changed your mind about studying in Rotterdam, please withdraw your application in Studielink and inform the Programme Coordinator for Media Studies.
+In case you have changed your mind about studying in Rotterdam, please withdraw your application in Studielink.

-- Log into Osiris with your ERNA id and password.
+- Log in with your ERNA id and password